surroundaustralia/cheka/README.md

 **Name** | **Description**
 --- | ---
-*shacl* | Standard SHACL validation: all the SHACL validators from all the profiles found in the profiles hierarchy are used to validate the the given data using the SHACL validator targeting (usually per class)
+*shacl* | Standard SHACL validation: all the SHACL validators from all the profiles found in the profiles hierarchy are used to validate the the given data using the SHACL validators' targeting (usually per class)
-*profile* | Validates a
+*profile* | Validates given data using the validators found linked to a profile and all the profiles in that profile's hierarchy.
+This is the "main" Cheka strategy, as opposed to *shacl* which is "normal" SHACL validation
-*claims* | *Not implemented yet*
+*claims* | *Not implemented yet, likely February 2021*

 ***shacl*** is the default strategy